-Shiny skin or any itchy feeling: Swelling can cause the skin in treated areas to appear shiny.
-As the healing process advances, you may also find a mild to severe itchy feeling.
+Shiny skin or any itchy feeling: Swelling can cause the skin of your arms to appear shiny.
+As the healing process advances, you may also find a mild to severe itchy feeling in your upper arms.
 An antihistamine like Benadryl can help to alleviate severe, constant itchiness.
 If the skin becomes red and hot to the touch, contact our office immediately.